spacetelescope/jwst/docs/jwst/ami/main.rst

 3) :ref:`ami_normalize <ami_normalize_step>`: normalize the LG results for a science target using LG results from a reference PSF target

-The three tasks are applied to an association of AMI exposures using the pipeline module :ref:`calwebb_ami3 <calwebb_ami3>`.
+These three steps are applied to an association of AMI exposures using the pipeline module :ref:`calwebb_ami3 <calwebb_ami3>`.